ranellegomez/PySee/README.md

  1. Download PyRead.py.
  2. On your terminal CD into the directory containing the file.
 On macOS, this would likely be _/Users/[your_user_name]/Downloads/_ ; accordingly input ```cd downloads```.
- 3. A user interface will appear welcoming you with language options.
+ 3. Input ```python PyRead.py```.
+A user interface should appear welcoming you with language options.
 Select the appropriate language of the images.
- 4. A window will then appear asking which photos you want to select.
+ 4. A window should then appear asking which photos you want to select.
 You can select more than one photo in the same folder.

  ### The design process and observations.